united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 +++
 title = "1.
 Installation"
 menuTitle = "1.
 Installation"
-description = "Installing the United Manufacturing Hub using the Management Console" weight = 1000
+description = "Install the United Manufacturing Hub using the Management Console." weight = 1000
 +++